Meridaw/Vanilla-Macros/Hunter/Hunter's Mark.md

 ## Hunter's Mark
-uses the Hunter's Mark on the target if it is not active
+uses the hunter's mark on the target if it is not active
 ```
 /run local i,x=1,0 while UnitDebuff("target",i) do if UnitDebuff("target",i)=="Interface\\Icons\\Ability_Hunter_SniperShot" then x=1 end i=i+1 end if x==0 then CastSpellByName("Hunter's Mark")end
 ```